nbkolev/win32-shadow-user/README.md

 # Remark
+* To perform shadow session the user has to be administrator and Remote Desktop Services must be configured with Shadow session enabled in Group Policy.

-The file is manually written withoug LLM tool.
+*The file is manually written withoug LLM tool.